 We often lack a climate of research that favours and advances scientific research, one which gives expression to existing scientific energy, especially that of younger researchers.
 It is therefore wish to create a space where—regardless of religious persuasion or methodological preferences—it is possible to have a scientific exchange also open to international participation.
 The objectives we propose are therefore advancement of scientific research, and communication to the Italian and international communities of recent work.

-The Scientific Commitee of our meetings is formed by Mauro Pesce (University of Bologna), Andrea Annese (Sapienza University of Rome), Luca Arcari (University of Naples Federico II), Peter Arzt-Grabner (University of Salzburg), Francesco Berno (Sapienza University of Rome), Adriana Destro (University of Bologna), Dario Garribba (Theological Faculty of Southern Italy, Naples), Claudio Gianotto (University of Turin), Dorota Hartman (University of Naples Federico II), John S. Kloppenborg (University of Toronto), Mara Rescio (University of Regensburg), Sarah E. Rollens (Rhodes College), Daniele Tripaldi (University of Bologna), Daniel Ullucci (Rhodes College), Emiliano Rubens Urciuoli (Max Weber Center, University of Erfurt), Luigi Walt (University of Regensburg).
+The Scientific Commitee of our meetings is formed by Mauro Pesce (University of Bologna), Andrea Annese (University of Bologna), Luca Arcari (University of Naples Federico II), Peter Arzt-Grabner (University of Salzburg), Francesco Berno (Sapienza University of Rome), Adriana Destro (University of Bologna), Cristiana Facchini (University of Bologna), Dario Garribba (Theological Faculty of Southern Italy, Naples), Claudio Gianotto (University of Turin), Dorota Hartman (University of Naples “L’Orientale”), John S. Kloppenborg (University of Toronto), Mara Rescio (University of Regensburg), Sarah E. Rollens (Rhodes College), Daniele Tripaldi (University of Bologna), Daniel Ullucci (Rhodes College), Emiliano Rubens Urciuoli (Max Weber Center, University of Erfurt), Luigi Walt (University of Naples “L’Orientale”).